Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     You are filled with an insatiable thirst to condemn the guilty.
 The Judgement Resonance grants you the following benefit for your Starry Form Constellations.

     **Fist of Conviction** <br>_Archer_
     :   You gain a bonus to your AC equal to your Proficiency Bonus so long you are not wearing Medium or Heavy Armour or using a Shield.
-Additionally, as a **:rsc-a: Magic**{ .rsc } action, you can make a Melee spell attack using your Archer Form's attack. <br>At Druid level 6, this Melee spell attack confers two attacks.
+Additionally, as a **:rsc-a: Magic**{ .rsc } action, you can make a Melee spell attack using dealing **(1d10 + Wisdom modifier) :dmg-radi: Radiant**{.dmg-radi} damage. <br>At Druid level 6, this Melee spell attack confers two attacks.

-    **Forgotten Vessel** <br>_Chalice_
+    **Guiding Vessel** <br>_Chalice_
-    :   Once per turn, when you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, it gains a bonus to its next D20 Test equal to your Proficiency Bonus.
+    :   Once per turn, when you restore **:trt-hp: Hit Points** to a creature using the Chalice Form feature, it gains a 1d4 bonus to its next D20 Test.

     **Judgement's Overture** <br>_Dragon_
-    :   While **:spell-conc: Concentrating** on a Druid spell, if the total damage roll of one of your attacks is lower than your Proficiency Bonus, you can treat the damage as equal to your Proficiency Bonus.
+    :   While **:spell-conc: Concentrating** on a Druid spell, if the ^^total^^ damage roll of one of your attacks or spells is lower than your Proficiency Bonus, you can treat the damage as equal to your Proficiency Bonus.

 <!---